25 Best Things To Do On The Las Vegas Strip (Besides Gamble)

 Read on to discover the best things to do on the Las Vegas strip if you aren’t into gambling, in no particular order.

-Dine at all the amazing restaurants
+1. Dine at the amazing restaurants

 Japanese hand rolls at Tekka in Cosmopolitan hotel

 Las Vegas is a massive dining destination, so I live to eat when I’m in town.
 There are endless options for fine dining if you’re into that.
+I have a whole post showing actual places I’ve tried, what I think are the best restaurants on the Las Vegas strip.

 But you don’t have to spend a lot of money to eat well here either.
 I love the casual and fast-casual options on the strip like Temaki or Tekka for handrolls, Eataly for all things Italian, Bardot at Aria for a French Brasserie.